Sunday, August 28, 2022

 The book is about love and family and loss.

-We're leaving for a holiday on Saturday, driving out to Vancouver Island to visit my sister, my brother in law and on the way back, stopping in Vancouver to visit my daughter.
+We're leaving for a holiday on Saturday, driving out to Vancouver Island to visit my sister, my brother in law.
 It will be lovely to walk beside the ocean again and to see family.
 My sister is seventy-five now.
 She had a brain injury when she was twelve and some of the effects of that accident are being amplified by aging.
 She walks with a limp now and never did before.
 Her lack of filters and boundaries is also amplified but I wonder how much of that is from the injury and how much of that is from our family.
 I have a hard time with filters and boundaries as well.

 My mother in law turned eighty-one on Sunday.
 When my husband visited his father on Saturday, one of his sisters told him they were having a party for her but did not invite us.
 My husband is hurt and angry.
 And so it goes.
 I hurt and so I hurt (this comes from a Matt Haig book, "The Humans", another excellent book).
 Seems like the whole world lives by this motto.